Foods High in Dietary Fiber + A Gluten-Free Weekly Menu #feedthegutbugs

 They are a husband and wife team at Stanford that have researched gut microbiota for years.
 They share so much information and research about our gut microbiota in this book.

 It is crazy how important gut microbiota are and how intricately they are linked to our immune system and brain.
-We need to feed them lots of dietary fiber (much more than consumed in a typical Western diet) as well as avoid triclosan, antibiotics, and pesticides.
+We need to feed them lots of dietary fiber (much more than consumed in a typical Western diet).

 Especially, if you’ve taken broad-spectrum antibiotics.
 Because they likely wipe out some of your native gut microbiota.
 And in turn need to rebuild your gut bacteria to a healthy state of being.